 9. Practice finding humor in what is being said

 Humor can help a conversation to flow and can reveal more of your personality.
 Quick and witty puns can show your sharp mind.
 Using irony and exaggeration can help to lighten a serious topic

 Humor improves your ability to alleviate tension and makes the conversation more dynamic.
 It’s like telling people: “Hey, we can joke around and enjoy our time… we don’t have to be formal here.”

 You don’t have to be good at humor at all, just by trying to say something funny, you already accomplished the objective.
 You indirectly said, “Hey, we can drop the serious faces here and just enjoy our time together.”

 10. Bonus tip

 You don’t have to be skilled in every conversation.
 Each conversation is just one among thousands.
 Bring down the pressure, realize that you are human, and you are allowed to make mistakes.
-The worst case scenario?
+The worst-case scenario?
 You need to apologize!
-By decreasing the pressure, you converse more, you get more practise and then improve your conversational skills.
+By decreasing the pressure, you converse more, you get more practice and then improve your conversational skills.